Shopping in Goa: 4 Must Visit Colourful, Hippie, Flea Markets in Goa

-Tropical Goa has so much more to offer than just lazing on the tropical beaches and enjoying the legendary nightlife.
-Any visit to Goa wouldn’t be complete without shopping at one of the amazing, unique, quirky markets in Goa for a fun ways to spend the day (or night)
+Goa has so much more to offer than just lazing on the tropical beaches and enjoying the legendary nightlife.
+Any visit to Goa wouldn’t be complete without shopping at one of the amazing, unique, quirky flea markets in Goa for a fun way to spend the day (or night)

 Arpora Saturday Night Market

-There are now 3 Saturday Night Markets in Goa but the biggest and best night market is at Arpora (between Baga and Anjuna) The market is huge and while some of the stalls offer the same baggy pants, sarongs and spices as the flea market on Anjuna beach there are many more individual, boutiquey, hippie stalls run by foreigners selling hand made and original crafts, clothing and jewelry.
+There are now 3 Saturday Night Markets in Goa but the original and best night market is at Arpora (between Baga and Anjuna) also known as Ingo’s Saturday Night Bazaar near the Gokart track and the Hilton Hotel.
+The market is huge and while some of the stalls offer the same baggy pants, sarongs and spices as the flea market on Anjuna beach there are many more individual, boutiquey, hippie stalls run by foreigners selling hand made and original crafts, clothing and jewelry.

 Without the heat of the day the market is much more enjoyable and in my opinion this is the best market in Goa.
 Arpora Saturday Night Market buzzes on till the early hours of Sunday market with live music, bars and food stalls and is the place many people go to get the party started.